 Fathers’ Rights Attorney in Glendora

-Fight for Your Parental Rights During a Divorce
+Fight For Your Parental Rights & Child Custody as a Father

 In a California divorce, unlike many other states, the mother of your children does not automatically get custody.
 The family courts in Glendora and Irvine look at a variety of factors when it comes to determining custody and other parenting issues.

 - Holding both parents equally responsible for financial support

 - Agreements reached by the parents regarding parenting arrangements